9 FAM 302.5

 9 FAM 302.5-5(D)(1) (U) Waivers for Immigrants

-(U) No waiver is available for immigrants found ineligible under INA 212(a)(3)(A)(iii) but the applies only to current circumstances and thus may be overcome.
+(U) No waiver is available for an immigrant found ineligible under INA 212(a)(3)(A)(iii) but the ineligibility applies only to current circumstances and thus may be overcome.

 9 FAM 302.5-5(D)(2) (U) Waivers for Nonimmigrants